fadden/CiderPress2/DiskArc/FS/Pascal-notes.md

 Pascal volumes can be stored on 140KB 5.25" disks, 800KB 3.5" disks, and in special regions of ProDOS volumes.
 The exact specifications of the latter are unknown, but it was managed by Apple's "Pascal ProFile Manager", for use with the Apple ProFile hard drive.
-According to the manual, the region was fixed in size and occupied a contiguous region in the ProDOS volume.
+According to the manual, the region was fixed in size and occupied a contiguous region of the ProDOS volume.

 Volume names are limited to 7 ASCII characters, and may not contain equals ('='), dollar ('$'), question ('?'), or comma (',').
 Filenames are limited to 15 characters, and in theory all